easafe/purescript-droplet/docs/edsl.md

 * Join

 To be parsed correctly, joins must be bracketed into FROM.
-Joined expressions can any valid FROM expression, that is, tables, sub queries, other joins, etc. Currently, all joined expressions must have an alias.
-A following ON clause is also mandatory.
+Joined expressions can any valid FROM expression, that is, tables, sub queries, other joins, etc. Currently, a following ON clause is mandatory.

 1. INNER JOIN